Liver Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

 Desk work is typically manageable at four to six weeks.
 Light walking starts in hospital.
+Driving can usually resume once you are off strong painkillers and can perform an emergency stop without pain, around three to four weeks after a laparoscopic or robotic resection and six to eight weeks after an open hepatectomy.
 Heavy lifting and strenuous exercise should wait eight to twelve weeks to allow full abdominal wall healing.
-Fatigue — the most common post-operative complaint — improves progressively but can take several months to fully resolve after major resection.
+Fatigue (the most common post-operative complaint) improves progressively but can take several months to fully resolve after major resection.

 When Will You See Final Results?